mallgroup/mpapi-client-php/doc/PARTNER.md

 $partner = new Partner($mpapiClient);
 // update end of validity
 $validTo = new \DateTime('+13 days');
-// update supply delay
+// update partner supply delay
 $supplyDelay = $partner->putSupplyDelay($validTo);
 ...
 ```

 **DELETE**
-To turn off or remove the supply delay use DELETE method.
+To turn off or remove the partner supply delay use DELETE method.
 ```
 <?php
 ...